 Australia: home to koala bears and kangaroos, Bondi Beach and Ayers Rock; home to motorcycle racing legends and iconic motorsport venues.
 This weekend, the MOTUL FIM Superbike World Championship belongs to Australia.
 A country that’s given countless Phillip Island thrillers, 13 podium finishers, 11 WorldSBK winners and two Champions, this is Australia’s WorldSBK story.

-Despite bundles of Phillip Island history, it wasn’t the first Australian venue welcoming WorldSBK action; Oran Park in Sydney opened its doors to World Superbike in 1988, with Mick Doohan taking pole position and a double win before he made a name for himself in 500cc Grand Prix World Championship racing.
+Despite bundles of Phillip Island history, it wasn’t the first Australian venue hosting WorldSBK; Oran Park in Sydney welcomed World Superbike in 1988, as Mick Doohan took pole position and a double win before he made a name for himself in the 500cc Grand Prix World Championship.
 More native success came in 1989 with Peter Goddard and Michael Dowson.
 Oran Park left the calendar but was replaced by the new Australian home of WorldSBK; Phillip Island.